IamKay/100DaysOfCode/README.md

 * Day 33
   > More JS vids.
 This time i aimes for the more complex topics like async.
 There is a great video that i liked [here](https://www.youtube.com/watch?v=SrNQS8J67zc).
 I found Shelley Vohr to be very cute (i know, obvious).
 She looks my age and she is working at Github.
 Wish i knew the secret.
 Did some offline work too.
 Its a private repo so cant post a link.

+* Day 34
+  > Couple of JS videos today.
+Tried to follow along in practical but failed.
+Also, little bit of frontend.
+Didn't know i could get stuck at frontend too of all things.
+Couldn't do a lot, had some other stuff to do.
+Same for tomorrow as well.